The Safest Way To Remove Old Kernels In Ubuntu

 To remove the old Kernels safely, just run:

 Reading package lists...
 Done Building dependency tree Reading state information...
 Done The following package was automatically installed and is no longer required: linux-headers-4.4.0-21 Use 'sudo apt autoremove' to remove it.
 The following packages will be REMOVED: linux-headers-4.4.0-21-generic* linux-image-4.4.0-21-generic* linux-image-extra-4.4.0-21-generic* 0 upgraded, 0 newly installed, 3 to remove and 0 not upgraded.
 After this operation, 224 MB disk space will be freed.
 Do you want to continue?
 [Y/n]

 As you see in the above output, the old kernels have occupied 224 MB in my Ubuntu 16.04 server.
 Press ‘Y’ to get rid of the unused Kernels to free up some space.

 If there is no old Kernels in your system, this utility will display the following message.

 No kernels are eligible for removal

 Obviously, it will never remove the currently running kernel.
 By default, it will keep at least two latest kernels, but the user can override that value using the —keep parameter.

 For example, to remove all old kernels except 3 latest Kernels, run:

 For more details, refer man pages.

-Important: It is highly recommended to have at least two Kernels (Current Kernel and one old Kernel).
-In case, you had any problems, such as hardware or software compatibility issues, with the current Kernel, you can immediately switch back to the old Kernel.
-This way you can still have a chance to fix what will be the problem with the current Kernel.
+Important: It is highly recommended to keep at least two Kernels (Current Kernel and one old Kernel).
+In case, you had any problems, such as hardware or software compatibility issues with the current Kernel, you can immediately switch back to the old Kernel.
+This way you can still have a chance to fix what could be the problem with the current Kernel.
 So, do not remove all old Kernels.
 It is always better to keep at least one old Kernel for any emergency backup.